andrewhead/tutorons-server/tutorons/packages/README.md

-The Python Tutoron detects and explains builtin functions in Python 2, pulling its documentation from the ([Python 2 Docs](https://docs.python.org/2/library/functions.html)).
-It includes non-essential builtins (apply, buffer, coerce, and intern).
+The Package Tutoron detects and explains packages hosted on NPM.
+Explanations and details are pulled from various well-known sources on the internet.